 "Water is perhaps one of our most precious resources.
 We must be vigilant in protecting our source water, committed to conserving this resource, and diligent in the treatment and distribution of water to the community.
-We at Jacobs and the Little Sumter Service Area are committed to delivering the highest quality drinking water possible, 24 hours a day, 365 days a year," said DeAnna Simmons, Water Operations Manager.
+We at Jacobs, North Sumter Utilities are committed to delivering the highest quality drinking water possible, 24 hours a day, 365 days a year," said DeAnna Simmons, Water Operations Manager.
 If you have any questions or concerns about the information provided, please feel free to call (352) 259-2802.

-JACOBS prepared this water quality report as a service to the Little Sumter Service Area.
+JACOBS prepared this water quality report as a service to North Sumter Utilities.